Matze-Jung/opentx-lua-widgets/README.md

 To invoke the script, simply long-press the [PAGE] button from the model screen.

 ### Memory warning
-If you just copied the files, launched the script and a `not enough memory` warning appears, probably restarting the radio is the only thing to do here (maybe several times).
-If OpenTX still complains try to delete all `.luac` files and restart.
+If you just copied the files, launched the script and a `not enough memory` warning appears at some point, probably restarting the radio is the only thing to do here.
+If OpenTX is still complaining, try reboot the system several times.

 ## Building from source
 - Be sure to have `LUA 5.2`and `Node.js` installed